Twinfira/hotel-game-prototype/CodeConvention.md

 ## Functions
   Functions, just like variables need type definitions.
 They are also written in Snake Case Functions with the _ prefix, are godot functions.
-The functions written by us, will not have a prefix of _
+  Alternatively, you can prefix them with _ yourself, as this will mark the method private

   **Correct**
   ```gdscript